sn3d/kconf/README.md

 cyan             cyan             cyan             default
 ```

-And last but not least is `rm`.
-This commant will remove context with
+You can also do cleanup of your kubeconfig with `rm`.
+This commant will remove
-associated user and cluster.
+context with associated user and cluster.

 ```shell
 $ kconf rm rancher-desktop